BRC-104 Protocol

 6.1 Wrap: wp

-As described in the Wrap of Concepts chapter, after the user transfers the BTC or BRC-20 assets to the Deposit Address of the Wrapping Pool, the wrapping of the assets and the mint of the Wrapped Token can be completed by inscribing the inscription with op: mint2 and cop: wp.
-In the inscription, the attribute proof needs to contain the BTC UTXO id or the BRC-20 transfer inscription id, and the amount of the deposit.
+As described in the Wrap of Concepts chapter, after the user transfers the BTC, BRC-20 assets or Runes assets to the Deposit Address of the Wrapping Pool, the wrapping of the assets and the mint of the Wrapped Token can be completed by inscribing the inscription with op: mint2 and cop: wp.
+In the inscription, the attribute proof needs to contain the BTC/Runes Transaction Output ID or the BRC-20 transfer Inscription ID, and the amount of the deposit.
 After successful wrapping, the user will get the Unwrapped Token, and the real time state addressCanWrapAmount will minus the corresponding token amount.

 For example, after the user transfers BTC to the Deposit Address of the Pool, mint2 the Wrapped Token: "staking:wbtc".